MukitCSTE/UVicSENG360Labs/lab07/index.md

 """)
 ```

-Test it.
+Test it at [http://localhost:3080/cgi-bin/xssForm2.cgi](http://localhost:3080/cgi-bin/xssForm2.cgi).
 It should behave as expected.
+Remember your file permissions.

 Lastly, we need to create the redirection target for our xss attack.
 This page will intercept and display the cookie.